lee5378/cyber_careers/README.md

 Please [message me on LinkedIn](https://www.linkedin.com/in/david-lee-itpro/) if you have suggestions for organizations to add to this list.

+## Books

+### Beginner Certifications

+- A+ All-In-One Study Guide
+- Network+ All-In-One Study Guide
+- Security+ All-In-One Study Guide

+### Career

+- Breaking In: A Practical Guide to Starting a Career in Information Security by Ayman Elsawah

+### Fun Reads

+- Sandworm by Andy Greenberg
+- The Cuckoo's Egg by Cliff Stoll

 ## Community Platforms

 - [Discord](https://discordapp.com/)